Kingdom of Khaza'il: Integration into Iraqi state

 The final Khaza'il King, His Majesty Emir Sharmāhi and the other primary Sheikhs of the Emirate accepted the implementation of King Faisal I al-Hashemi with the encouragement of the British Administration following their involvement in the Iraq Revolt in 1920.
 Although this formally transferred their sovereign power to the new Iraqi monarch, the Khaza'il family remain influential in Iraq and the Middle East to the present-day.
 Their continuing authority amongst tribes post-integration is partly due to their heritage having come from Mecca, ranking them top of the social hierarchy.

-Pictured is His Highness Sheikh Abdul-Aziz bin Sharmāhi Al-Khuza'i (3rd from right), Leader of the Khaza'il tribe and son of the final King of the Middle and Lower Euphrates, His Majesty Emir Sharmāhi Al-Khaza'i, meeting the Iraqi King Faisal II, following the Khaza'il submission of sovereignty to the Iraq monarchy in 1921.
+Pictured is His Highness Sheikh Abdul-Aziz bin Sharmāhi Al-Khuza'i (3rd from right), Leader of the Khaza'il tribe and son of the final King of the Middle and Lower Euphrates, Emir Sharmāhi Al-Khuza'i, meeting the Iraqi King Faisal II, following the Khaza'il submission of sovereignty to the Iraq monarchy in 1921.